ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/Dev_-_Postman.md

 tags: [hmpps]
 ---

-A collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs - faster.
+Postman is a collaboration platform for API development that provides tools for building, testing, and documenting APIs.
+It allows developers to send requests to APIs, receive responses, and organize tests, making it easier to manage the API lifecycle and streamline the development process.